Women may be less likely to invest than men, but, when they do put money in the stock market, it seems they are better positioned for success.

 Due to their lower incomes, however, and the increased likelihood that they will exit the workforce early to care for children or aging parents, female investors still have far less tucked away for their retirement.

-The Center for Retirement Research reported that the median 401(k)/IRA wealth for individuals with balances who are 65 and older is $50,000 for women, both married and single.
+The most current data from the Center for Retirement Research found that the median 401(k)/IRA wealth for individuals with balances who are 65 and older is $50,000 for women, both married and single.
 That compares with married men in that age group who had $113,000 saved in tax-deferred accounts, and single men who had $119,000.7

 Hounsell said she believes that most women are keenly aware of the financial risk they will face, which motivates them to save and to become more confident investors.